sharvesh923/react-app-/README.md

 ## Pipeline for taking react application to a production ready Environment.
-by passing multiple stages like build, publishing image to public and private repositories using (build.sh, deploy.sh, Docker file, Jenkins file) Ignoring unnecessary files using (.gitignore & .dockerignore)
+by passing multiple stages like build, publishing image to public and private repositories using (build.sh, deploy.sh, Docker file, Jenkins file) Ignoring unnecessary files using (.gitignore & .dockerignore.)

 In the project directory, you can run: